 Foreign applicants without an SSN or ITIN cannot complete the online EIN application.
 You'll receive error messages and waste time.
 The IRS clearly states: "You can't get an EIN online unless you have an SSN or ITIN."

 If applying by phone, write down your EIN immediately.
 If applying by fax or mail, save the confirmation letter (CP 575) when you receive it.
-According to the IRS Taxpayer Advocate, if you don't save it, "they must wait one month before requesting a 147C EIN verification letter."
+IRS Taxpayer Advocate, if you don't save it, "they must wait one month before requesting a 147C EIN verification letter."

 Form your LLC with the state before applying for an EIN.
 Applying too early can cause name mismatches and processing issues.
 The proper sequence is: